 You can also create a Text Style from the Components View.
 With the Text Styles tab selected, click on the or Create Text Style in the toolbar then edit its style properties in the Inspector.

-How to apply a Text Style
+Applying a Text Style

 Select a layer and choose the pop-up menu that reads No Text Style under the Appearance panel in the Inspector, then in the Components Popover, select the Text Style you want to apply.
 You can use the search bar at the top of the popover to help you find the style you need.